Learning to Predict Gradients for Semi-Supervised Continual Learning: Related Work

 \subsection{Gradient-based Methods}

+Gradient-based methods refer to a family of optimization algorithms used to find the parameters of a machine learning model that minimize a certain objective function \cite{Bottou_COMPSTAT_2010}.
+These methods rely on computing the gradients of the objective function with respect to the model parameters and using those gradients to iteratively update the parameters until convergence.
+The gradient is a measure of how the loss function changes as a function of the model's parameters \cite{Andrychowicz_NIPS_2016,Lopez_NIPS_2017,Luo_TPAMI_2019,Ren_NIPS_2020}.

-Gradient is an essential element for updating the model in deep learning~\cite{Andrychowicz_NIPS_2016,Chen_ICML_2017,Hochreiter_ICANN_2001,Ji_IJCAI_2019,Lopez_NIPS_2017,Luo_TPAMI_2019,Ren_NIPS_2020}. \REVISION{In supervised learning, the learning process is composed by the forward propagation and back-propagation.
-Jaderberg \etal propose a learning framework with the synthetic gradients to allow layers to be updated in an asynchronously fashion \cite{Jaderberg_ICML_2017}.
-The proposed pseudo gradients can be used as ground-truth gradients in such a learning framework when the labels of training images are missing.} In particular, \cite{Lopez_NIPS_2017,Luo_TPAMI_2019} use the information of gradients to form a constraint to improve continual learning. \cite{Andrychowicz_NIPS_2016,Chen_ICML_2017,Ji_IJCAI_2019} have a similar flavor, that is, they aim to learn an optimizer to adaptively compute the step length for the vanilla gradients.
-In contrast with previous gradient-based works, to the best of our knowledge, this is the first work that studies how to generate gradients for the unlabeled images \REVISION{of unknown classes in the continual learning setting.}
+The learning process is composed by the forward propagation and back-propagation.
+Jaderberg \etal propose a learning framework with the synthetic gradients to allow layers to be updated in an asynchronous fashion \cite{Jaderberg_ICML_2017}.
+The proposed pseudo gradients can be used as ground-truth gradients in such a learning framework when the labels of training images are missing.
+In particular, \cite{Lopez_NIPS_2017,Luo_TPAMI_2019} use the information of gradients to form a constraint to improve the performance of CL. \cite{Andrychowicz_NIPS_2016} have a similar flavor, that is, they aim to learn an optimizer to adaptively compute the step length for the vanilla gradients. \REVISION{In contrast to these gradient-based methods that rely on labeled data to compute gradients, the proposed method predicts pseudo gradients by maximizing their fitness within the loss function applied to labeled data.}